laminas/laminas-math/docs/book/rand.md

 # Random Number Generation

-`Zend\Math\Rand` implements a random number generator that is able to generate random numbers for general purpose usage and for cryptographic scopes.
+`Laminas\Math\Rand` implements a random number generator that is able to generate random numbers for general purpose usage and for cryptographic scopes.
 To generate good random numbers, this component uses different approaches.
 If PHP 7 is running, we use the cryptographically secure pseudo-random functions